keijiro/Pcx/README.md

 You can also use [Git support on Package Manager] to import the package.
 Add the following line to the `dependencies` section in the package manifest file (`Packages/manifest.json`).
-Note that this feature is only available from Unity 2018.3.
+Note that this feature is only available in Unity 2018.3.
 See [the forum thread][Git support on Package Manager] for futher details.